mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### Best Practice

 Node selection is often used for assigning jobs/pods to GPU nodes.
 But not all jobs/pods benefit from a GPU node.
+For example:
-For example, a Databricks “helper” pod runs in a Spark service on Databricks and doesn’t follow the node-selector (and doesn't benefit from being assigned to a GPU node).
+- A Databricks “helper” pod runs in a Spark service on Databricks and doesn’t follow the node-selector (and doesn't benefit from being assigned to a GPU node).
-A Spark Function includes an executor and a driver; the driver also does not benefit from a GPU node.
+- A Spark Function includes an executor and a driver; the driver does not benefit from a GPU node.

 ### SDK configuration